kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ### Session
 The Session stream contains all messages that are session level.

-The client MUST open a single Session Stream immediately after establishing the QUIC/WebTransport session.
+The client MUST open a single Session Stream immediately After establishing the QUIC/WebTransport session, the client opens a Session Stream.
+There MUST be only one Session Stream per WebTransport session and its closure by either endpoint indicates the MoqTransfork session is closed.

-The client sends a SESSION_CLIENT message and the server replies with a SESSION_SERVER message.
+The client sends a SESSION_CLIENT message indicating the supported versions and extensions.
+If the server does not support any of the client's versions, it MUST close the stream with an error code and MAY close the connection.
+Otherwise, the server replies with a SESSION_SERVER message to complete the handshake.

 Afterwards, both endpoints SHOULD send SESSION_UPDATE messages, such as after a significant change in the session bitrate.

-The session remains active until the Session Stream is closed or reset by either endpoint.

-#### Versions
-The SESSION_CLIENT and SESSION_SERVER messages are used to negotiate versions.
 This draft's version is combined with the constant `0xff0bad00`.
 For example, moq-transfork-draft-03 is identified as `0xff0bad03`.

-A client may advertise support for multiple versions.
-The server chooses one of the supported versions, or errors if none of the listing versions are supported.

 ### Announce
 A subscriber can open a Announce Stream to discover tracks matching a prefix.
 This is OPTIONAL and the application can determine track paths out-of-band.

-The subscriber MUST start the stream with a ANNOUNCE_INTEREST message.
+The subscriber starts the stream with a ANNOUNCE_PLEASE message.
-The publisher MAY reply with an error code if the prefix is too expansive.
-Otherwise, the publisher SHOULD reply with an ANNOUNCE message to indicate when a track has started or stopped.
-Both sides may close/reset the stream at any point.
+The publisher replies with ANNOUNCE messages for any matching tracks.
+Each ANNOUNCE message contains one of the following statuses:

+- `active`: a matching track is available.
+- `ended`: a previously `active` track is no longer available.
+- `live`: all active tracks have been sent.

+Each track starts as `ended` can transition to and from the `active`.
+The subscriber SHOULD close the stream if it receives a duplicate status, such as two `active` statuses in a row or an `ended` without `active`.

+The `live` status applies to the entire stream instead of a single track.
+It SHOULD be sent by the publisher after all `active` ANNOUNCE messages have been sent.
+The subscriber SHOULD use this as a signal that it has caught up, for example a track may not exist.

 Prefix matching is done on a part-by-part basis.
 For example, a prefix of `["meeting"]` would match `["meeting", "1234"]` but not `["meeting-1234"]`.